gahssi/gahssi.github.io/_posts/2024-11-22-splunk-lab.markdown

 ## Introduction

-In the ever-evolving landscape of cybersecurity, detecting and responding to threats promptly is crucial.
 As part of a recent cybersecurity lab assignment, I explored how to leverage Splunk, Sysmon, and Atomic Red Team to detect malicious PowerShell activities on a Windows machine.
 This blog post documents the steps I took and some of the lessons learned in using Splunk for blue teaming efforts.

 ---